bvlj/usi_icorsi3_pro/README.md

 - Remove useless quick links at the top, news and the footer
 - Upgrade logo to show it's the **pro** version of iCorsi
-- [Integration to display courses schedules
+- Replace useless quick links at the top with today's courses schedules

 ## How to install